Lattice-Automation/primers/README.md

 ```

 Each of the optimal (`opt_*`) and penalty (`penalty_*`) parameters is adjustable through the `primers.primers()` function.
 The primer pair with the lowest combined penalty score is chosen.

-Given this module's emphasis on DNA assembly, additional sequences added to the FWD and/or REV primer are considered in the PENALTY calculation.